Deadlines for the next Academic Year

 If any piece of required information does not reach us by the appropriate deadline, your application may not be considered.
 Incomplete applications are not returned to the applicant.
 It is your responsibility to ensure that all material is received by the Office of Graduate Studies, College of Arts and Sciences, by the deadline.
-You may not be able to control directly when requested transcripts and GRE scores are mailed, thus it is especially important to request such material well in advance of the deadline.
+You may not be able to control directly when requested transcripts are mailed, thus it is especially important to request such material well in advance of the deadline.
 Georgia State University is an equal educational opportunity institution and, as such, students are admitted and treated without regard to race, sex, age, religion, color, national origin, sexual orientation, or disability.
 The University is in compliance with the regulations for Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.

 The institute expects that graduate students will devote themselves to their studies full time.
 Accepted Ph.D. students typically receive a stipend and tuition waiver throughout their studies, at a competitive level consistent with their skills and accomplishments.
 Typically, support involves both research and instructional responsibilities.
 Students may be eligible to receive funding from the Brains and Behavior Fellow Program.

 It is recommended that international applicants provide an objective evaluation of their credentials obtained from a credential evaluation service.
 You can find a list of all of the approved credential evaluation services by going to www.naces.org and clicking on current members.
 The College of Arts and Sciences accepts evaluations from any of these services.